Electron. J. Diff. Equ., Vol. 2015 (2015), No. 311, pp. 1-13.

 Key Words: Heat equation; singular boundary condition; quenching; maximum principle; monotone iteration.

-Show me the PDF file (239 KB), TEX file, and other files for this article.
+Show me the PDF file (239 KB), TEX file for this article.

 Burhan Selcuk